“Rheumatism” is not a medical term, but many people use it informally to describe symptoms similar to those of arthritis.

 “Arthritis” is an umbrella term for more than 100 health conditions that cause joint pain or damage.
 Osteoarthritis is the most common type — more than

 Rheumatism is a term that people often used in the past when describing pain and other symptoms affecting the muscles and joints.

 Healthcare professionals do not use this term, but they use similar ones, such as “rheumatoid” and “rheumatology.”
 Rheumatologists are doctors who specialize in dealing with diseases of the joints and connective tissues.
 Rheumatoid arthritis is an inflammatory autoimmune condition that leads to swelling in the joints.
 It may also cause a fever and other symptoms.

 When people use the word “rheumatism,” they often mean rheumatoid arthritis.
 When people use the word “arthritis,” they are sometimes referring to osteoarthritis.

-Arthritis literally means “joint inflammation,” but it is used as a collective term for a complex family of musculoskeletal (muscle and skeleton) disorders that include over
+Arthritis literally means “joint inflammation.”
+It is also a collective term for a complex family of musculoskeletal disorders that includes

 The two most common forms of arthritis are osteoarthritis and rheumatoid arthritis.